AdobeDocs/experience-platform.en/help/sources/tutorials/ui/dataflow/crm.md

     *   [Schema Editor tutorial](../../../../xdm/tutorials/create-schema-ui.md): Learn how to create custom schemas using the Schema Editor UI.
 *   [Real-time Customer Profile](../../../../profile/home.md): Provides a unified, real-time consumer profile based on aggregated data from multiple sources.

-Additionally, this tutorial requires that you have already created a CRM connector.
+Additionally, this tutorial requires that you have already created a CRM account.
 A list of tutorials for creating different CRM connectors in the UI can be found in the [source connectors overview](../../../home.md).

 ## Select data

-After creating your CRM connector, the *Select data* step appears, providing an interactive interface for you to explore your file hierarchy.
+After creating your CRM account, the *Select data* step appears, providing an interactive interface for you to explore your file hierarchy.

 * The left half of the interface is a directory browser, displaying your server's files and directories.
 * The right half of the interface lets you preview up to 100 rows of data from a compatible file.